wynterfurrybot/wynter/README.md

 discord.js@master

 Fully open sourced, made with help from Relms
+(who due to current issues re: hacking the bot -- is no longer on our team)

 Docs: https://docs.furrycentr.al/